 Saintsbury can express well a wine’s attributes but his ornate Victorian style often gets in the way for modern readers.

 Sometimes things are like that; something significant gets started almost from whole cloth and remains a totem, I guess that’s what classic means.
 The 1936 wine notes speak to us clearly today.

 The committee who organized the tasting were too clever to omit any reference to stout or porter in connection with oysters, so Guinness was included, the “wine” of Ireland, it was called.

-And so it was then: long-aged, unpasteurized, somewhat lactic, the legendary black wine of Eire via – to begin with – raucous silk weavers’ pubs in Spitalfields, London with their three-threads and other porters-of-the-loom black beers. (“Porter” for beer derives from c.
-1700 London weaving terminology, as I’ve argued earlier).
+And so it was then: long-aged, unpasteurized, somewhat lactic, the legendary black wine of Eire via – to begin with – raucous silk weavers’ pubs in Spitalfields, London with their three-threads and other porters-of-the-loom black beers. (“Porter” for beer may well derive from c.1700 London weaving terminology, as I proposed some years ago).

 Guinness was last in the list, but better late than never.
 Later, from 1946 until the early 1950s, the New York branch included more beers in its oyster tastings although always fewer than the wines.